-Mr. Gerardo Lanuza, Jr., Chairman Emeritus of the Board, is the first cousin of Mr. Antonio O. Olbes, and father of Chairman of the Board, Mr. Gerardo Domenico Antonio V. Lanuza.
-Mr. Gregory Yang is the father-in-law of Mr. Gerardo Domenico Antonio V. Lanuza.
+Mr. Gerardo Lanuza, Jr., Chairman Emeritus of the Board, is the first cousin of Mr. Antonio O. Olbes, and father of Chairman of the Board, Mr. Gerardo Domenico Antonio V. Lanuza, as well as of Director Chiara Rosario Julia L. Paredes.
+Mr. Gregory Yang is the father-in-law of, and Ms. Chiara Rosario Julia L. Paredes is the sister of, Mr. Gerardo Domenico Antonio V. Lanuza, respectively.